Jason Trinity Holden

 Emphasizing his ability as an effective and skilled criminal defense attorney, Jason served as an Assistant Federal Defender with the Federal Defenders of Montana, Inc. (2003-2004).
 Jason’s time with the Federal Defenders allowed him to emphasize his trial and appellate Federal criminal defense practice.
 Jason currently serves on the Criminal Justice Act (CJA) Panel for the District of Montana, has a memorandum of understanding with the Montana Office of the Public Defender.

 In addition to his trial and appellate practice, Jason serves his community and bar.
 He is a Past President for the Montana Association of Criminal Defense Lawyers (2014 -2015).
-Jason is a past Board of Trustee member of the State Bar of Montana and currently serves as the Secretary-Treasurer of the State Bar of Montana.
+Jason is a past Board of Trustee member of the State Bar of Montana and served two consecutive terms as the Secretary-Treasurer of the State Bar of Montana.
 He is a former member of the Board of Directors for the New Lawyers Section of the Montana State Bar Association and served as the Section’s President (2003-2004).
-Jason is honored to serve on the local rules committee for the Montana Federal District Court.
+Jason was honored to serve on the local rules committee for the Montana Federal District Court.
 And, Jason was appointed by Montana Governor Steve Bullock to serve on the legislative OPD task force (2015-2016).
+He currently serves on the Board for the Montana Legal Services Association, Inc.